 Agricultural educators know that preparing the next generation for Nebraska’s largest industry is a responsibility that requires them to be at the top of their game.
 Sharpen your skills as a professional, increase your knowledge of advances in agriculture, and expand your ability to make a difference by participating in professional development opportunities!

-Contact Larry with ideas and suggestions for topics and presenters.
+Contact Stacie with ideas and suggestions for topics and presenters.

 Tip: When viewing a video, click the small gear icon in the bottom-right of the video player to select a higher quality stream.